joelwetzel/http-appletv-bridge/README.md

 # http-appletv-bridge

-## UNDER DEVELOPMENT: A bridge server that can run on a Raspberry Pi.
+### UNDER DEVELOPMENT: A bridge server that can run on a Raspberry Pi.
 It will connect to your Apple TV, and expose its power state via a simple HTTP interface.

 -----

-## Prerequisites:
+### Prerequisites:
 - NodeJS
 - Python3
 - Pip3

-## Get Started:
+### Get Started:

 1. >git clone https://github.com/joelwetzel/http-appletv-bridge.git
 2. >cd http-appletv-bridge
 3. >npm install
+4. Edit the values in /src/config.env
-4. >npm run build
+5. >npm run build

 -----

-## Run from Command Line:
+### Run from Command Line:

 >npm run start

 _____

-## Install as a Service:
+### Install as a Service:

->sudo npm run installService
+>sudo npm run install-service

 It should now start automatically, but there are other commands too:

->sudo npm run startService
+>sudo npm run start-service

->sudo npm run stopService
+>sudo npm run stop-service

->sudo npm run uninstallService
+>sudo npm run uninstall-service

+After installing as a service, if you need to see the logs:

+On MacOS: Look for httpappletvbridge in console.app

+On Linux: journalctl -f -u httpappletvbridge

 -----

-## If you have trouble:
+### If you have trouble:

 **Did pyatv install?**